hendraanggrian/defaults/README.md

 Prefy
 =====
 Local settings library that runs in plain Java and Android.
-Comes with optional annotation processor to bind properties with existing settings.
+* Retrieve and assign values with Kotlin operator functions.
+* Annotation processor to bind preferences' values to JVM fields, similar to [ButterKnife].

 ```kotlin
 @BindPreference lateinit var name: String